SOLODILLYA/SumUpDashboardLightweight/README.md

     sumup.client.secret=YOUR_CLIENT_SECRET_HERE
     sumup.redirect.uri=http://localhost:8080/api/sumup/callback
     ```
+3. If you want to test the application with mock data and no SumUp login, use `getAllTransactionsTest()` instead of `getAllTransactions()` used in `src/main/java/com/solod/sumup_dashboard_lightweight/controller/SummaryController.java`.
 ### 3. Run the Application

 You will need two separate terminal windows to run the backend and frontend servers simultaneously.